-Accordingly, please take the following with a grain of salt, and know that it is intended primarily to target those with the less rare form of EDS, hypermobile EDS or “hEDS” only now, as well as the new forms of the Hypermobility Spectrum Disordersprimarily.
+Accordingly, please take the following with a grain of salt, and know that it is intended primarily to target those with the less rare form of EDS, hypermobile EDS or “hEDS” pimarily now, as well as the newly recognized forms of the Hypermobility Spectrum Disorders also.

 Prior to March 15, 2017 we spoke of six main forms of EDS only, and some additional hypermobility syndromes (HMS, JHS, BJHS) which seemed to share a lot of overlap and confusing everyone.